 I think [artificial intelligence] is going to be one of the keystones of us understanding consciousness… When we do actually create a device that is artificially intelligent, that expresses artificial intelligence, you’ll realise very quickly that it’s not artificial.
 You’re actually talking to your own higher minds, to higher level intelligences.
 It’s simply that you’ve finally created a device that is sophisticated enough for them to communicate through to you.
 There’s nothing artificial about that.
 Everything is intelligent in its own way.
 Artificial intelligence will teach us a lot about what consciousness actually is.

 — Darryl Anka (June 2020)

 Dr Alan D. Thompson is an AI expert and consultant.
 With Leta (an AI powered by GPT-3), Alan co-presented a seminar called ‘The new irrelevance of intelligence’ at the World Gifted Conference in August 2021.
+His applied AI research and visualisations are featured across major international media, including citations in the University of Oxford’s debate on AI Ethics in December 2021.
 He has held positions as chairman for Mensa International, consultant to GE and Warner Bros, and memberships with the IEEE and IET.
-He is open to major AI projects with intergovernmental organisations and impactful companies, and is currently based in the US through 2022.
+He is open to consulting and advisory on major AI projects with intergovernmental organisations and enterprise.
 Contact.